chef/cookstyle/README.md

 ### Rake

-In a Rakefile, the setup is exactly the same, except you need to require the cookstyle library first:
+In a Rakefile, the setup is similar, except you need to require the cookstyle library first:

 ```ruby
 require "cookstyle"